webrecorder/pywb/docs/manual/migrating-cdx.rst

 pywb will support the 11-field and 9-field `CDX format <http://iipc.github.io/warc-specifications/specifications/cdx-format/cdx-2015/>`_ that is also used in OpenWayback.

-Non-SURT ordered CDXs are not currently supported, though maybe added in the future (See this `pending pull request <https://github.com/webrecorder/pywb/pull/586>`_).
+Non-SURT ordered CDXs are not currently supported, though they may be supported in the future (see this `pending pull request <https://github.com/webrecorder/pywb/pull/586>`_).

 CDXJ Conversion
 ---------------